-Volcanic Phenomena.-The voyager will probably have

-ample opportunities of examining volcanic islands, and perhaps volcanoes in eruption.
+Volcanic Phenomena.-The voyager will probably have ample opportunities of examining volcanic islands, and perhaps volcanoes in eruption.
 With respect to the latter, he ought to record all that he sees: should the exact position of the orifice be known, he might, perhaps, by observing some point in a cloud, measure with a sextant to what height the fragments were shot forth, and the height of the often flat-topped column of ashes.
 Having surveying instruments, he ought to map, as carefully as time will permit, any crater remarkable for its size, depth, or peculiar form.
 M. Élie de Beaumont has found that, owing to the fluidity of lava, streams never consolidate into a thick, moderately-compact mass, except on a surprisingly gentle inclination.
-On a slope of above 2 or 3°, the stream consists of extremely irregular masses, often forming a hollow vault within.
+On a slope of above 2° or 3°, the stream consists of extremely irregular masses, often forming a hollow vault within.
 Fresh observations on this point are much wanted in regard to lavas of different composition.
 The measurements can easily be made by a sextant and artificial horizon.
-In
+In making such observations, comparatively recent streams must be chosen, so that there can be no doubt that the whole consists of a single stream: this cannot be judged of

-^{} M. Élie de Beaumont gives the following directions (Mémoires pour servir, &c., tom. iv. p.
+M. Élie de Beaumont gives the following directions (Memoires pour servir, &c., tom. iv. p.
 173):-

-[&]quot;The method I am in the habit of employing for these kinds of measurements is simple and easy, and a description of it may save useless trouble to others.
+"The method I am in the habit of employing for these kinds of measurements is simple and easy, and a description of it may save useless trouble to others.
 I place on the edge of the sextant, and behind the fixed mirror, a small piece of white paper, in which there is a narrow opening (ouverture étroite) corresponding to the axis of the telescope.
 On the exterior surface of the paper a black line is drawn, perpendicular to the plan of the graduated circle, and passing through the centre of the opening above mentioned.
 A quantity of mercury is poured into a vessel sufficient to form a plane horizontal surface of a certain extent.
 The telescope of the sextant is then directed vertically over the mercury, and the image of the black line sought for.
 When this is found, I am certain that the visual ray from the image in the mercury can only deviate from the perpendicular, in so far as the line is not without breadth, and the opening has a sensible size.
 These two sources of error can be diminished so that the maximum of error shall not exceed a minute.
+Being once certain of the verticality of the visual ray from the image of the black line, I have only to make the image of any object reflected from the moveable mirror coincide with that of the black line, to have the angle between the vertical, and the line drawn from the centre of the instrument to the object in question, which may be any distant point on the surface of a bed of lava, a glacier, a road, a river. &c."

-Being once certain of the verticality of the visual ray from the making such observations, comparatively recent streams must be chosen, so that there can be no doubt that the whole consists of a single stream: this cannot be judged of without examining the whole line between the two points of measurement, for some liquid lavas thin out to a very fine edge; and two streams, one over the other, may be thus very easily mistaken for a single one.
-The composition, thickness, and degree of cellularity of any lavastream, of which the slope is measured, ought to be described as seen on the sides of fissures, and wherever its internal structure can be made out.
+without examining the whole line between the two points of measurement, for some liquid lavas thin out to a very fine edge; and two streams, one over the other, may be thus very easily mistaken for a single one.
+The composition, thickness, and degree of cellularity of any lava-stream, of which the slope is measured, ought to be described as seen on the sides of fissures, and wherever its internal structure can be made out.